-Space Saver: Choosing cool colors will instantly make a room look larger.
+Space-Saver: Choosing cool colors will instantly make a room look larger.

 Pale and cool colors reflect light, making a small space look bigger.
 Painting woodwork, trim, and doors the same color as walls also helps them "disappear."
 Both space-enlarging principles are put into practice in this living room using white.

-Space Saver: Choose lower furniture that will complement the size of the room.
+Space-Saver: Choose lower furniture that will complement the size of the room.

-Space Saver: Raise the roof on a boxy room and create the illusion of more space in the process.
+Space-Saver: Raise the roof on a boxy room and create the illusion of more space in the process.

 Simply hang curtains just under the ceiling instead of directly above the window frames.
-The vertical stripes on these linen sheers add to the effect.

-Space Saver: Use large mirrors on one wall to make a space feel more open.
+Space-Saver: Use large mirrors on one wall to make a space feel more open.

-Space Saver: Keeping your color palette simple will make the room look larger.
+Space-Saver: Keeping your color palette simple will make the room look larger.

 Sticking with a simple palette of one or two colors can deliver a look that's both streamlined and well-coordinated.
 The creamy beige walls and sofa and white built-ins are subtle, but dollops of blue and a touch of wood tones anchor the scheme and keep it interesting.